2008 Hyundai Azera

 Handling is nicely balanced.
 Put another way, while the Azera doesn't beg to be driven rapidly along two-lane, winding country roads; if so called upon, neither will it embarrass a reasonably rambunctious driver.
 Not even in the pricier Avalon Touring were we as comfortable on such roads; in the Milan and Maxima, yes, but the former's overall quality level fell a bit short and the latter is priced up there with the Avalon.

 As with its front-wheel-drive counterparts, push the Azera past the cornering limits of its tires and it understeers (where the car wants to go straight when the driver wants it to turn).
 However, the electronic stability control should keep all but the most irrationally exuberant driver out of trouble.
 Directional stability on freeways is above reproach, and there is zero hint of float over pavement heaves.

 Little wind or road noise intrudes into the cabin, although we noticed more of the latter in the rear seat than in the front.
 No buzzes, squeaks or rattles surfaced in our couple hundred miles over virtually every type of pavement in the test car.

-The 2007 Hyundai Azera is an amazing accomplishment from the same car maker that made its U.S. debut almost two decades ago with the disposable Excel.
+The 2008 Hyundai Azera is an amazing accomplishment from the same car maker that made its U.S. debut a little over two decades ago with the disposable Excel.
 As a matter of fact, it's a pretty impressive car regardless, what with all the standard creature comfort and safety features.
 Then there's its price, giving it an advantage of between $1500 and $3000 in retail numbers.
 Like its smaller, less expensive sibling, the Sonata, the Azera could well set a new standard in performance, price and value.